NUT 200 Cr.3

 NUT 499 Cr.1-2

-Working with a faculty mentor(s), students will identify a research topic if interest, develop, plan, carry-out, and report the research in a campus and/or professional meeting.
+Working with a faculty mentor(s), students will identify a research topic of interest, develop, plan, carry-out, and report the research in a campus and/or professional meeting.
 If the research findings are impactful in the field of nutrition, the student will submit a manuscript for publication in an appropriate journal.
-Repeatable for credit – maximum two.
+Repeatable for credit - maximum two.
 Prerequisite: six credits completed in nutrition minor.
 Consent of instructor.
 Offered Fall, Winter, Spring, Summer.